jam-mar/Csharp_for_Typescript_Developers/index.md

 title: "Home"
 ---

-# From JavaScript/TypeScript to C#: Developer Migration Guide

 Welcome to the comprehensive migration guide for JavaScript and TypeScript developers moving to C# and .NET!

 ## Course Overview